programmingmentor/html-data-include/README.md

 ```

 3. The external HTML content will be fetched and inserted into the page, replacing the whole html element with the content of file from `data-include` attribute.

+4. Handling `partialsLoaded` event.
+As partials are loaded asynchronously, `html-data-include` emits custom event `partialsLoaded` when all partials were processed and inserted into DOM (or failed to load).

 ### Example